RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 ![This is simply way too much time](./Pictures/5365_11.png)

-This kind of attack may be possible if I ran a compiled C script on a native OS, with a huge processor.
+This kind of attack may be possible if I ran a compiled C program on a very fast processor.
 But my crappy Python code running on a small 2 cores virtual machine won't cut it.

 At this point, I'll need more information on the expected argument, to narrow down my bruteforce attack, or simply just find it first time, by understanding the disassembled code.